microsoft/azure-pipelines-tasks/Tasks/PublishCodeCoverageResults/README.md

 # Publish Code Coverage Results

 ###Overview
-The Publish Code Coverage Results task is used to publish the code coverage results to VSO/TFS.
+The Publish Code Coverage Results task is used to publish the code coverage results to TFS/Team Services.

 ###The different parameters of the task are explained below: